IntelRealSense/realsense-ros/realsense_ros_slam/README.md

-rs_slam_test released by Perc-China(draft)
+realsense_ros_slam released by Perc-China(draft)
 ==============================================
 This package contains a ROS wrapper for Intel's SLAM library.
-The rs_slam_test package provides a solution of SLAM as a ROS nodelet.
+The realsense_ros_slam package provides a solution of SLAM as a ROS nodelet.
 It take the messages sent by realsense_ros_camera nodelet.
 The objective of this module is to find out map information and 2Dpose of agent.

 1. Hardwarei/Software Requirement
 ----------------------------------------------
-  To use rs_slam_test, you need a mobile agent with a RealSense ZR200 mounted.
+  To use realsense_ros_slam, you need a mobile agent with a RealSense ZR200 mounted.
 ###  ubuntu requirements:
 <br /\>     Ubuntu 16.04
 <br /\>     gcc 4.9.3